snk002/RestLib/README.md

 # RestLib
-REST library based on OkHttp3
+REST library based on OkHttp3 and Gson

 Connect to project:
 1. Add the JitPack repository to project-level build.gradle file